ereiskind/nolcat/docs/source/testing.rst

 * Columbia International Affairs Online (CIAO)

   * Requiring a requestor ID and an API key
+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block

 * Company of Biologists

   * Requiring a requestor ID and an API key
+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block

 * de Gruyter

   * Requires a ``platform`` parameter
+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block

 * Duke University Press